 of quantum theory; in practice: predicting the winning number of

 - detecting traces of life from the Andromeda galaxy during the

-In fact, the character of logical positivism (describing
+In fact, the character of logical positivism (describing the

-subject to scientific inquiry and possible progress
+scientific inquiry and possible progress of knowledge), and

-this "frequent or approximate equivalence" between logical
+approximate equivalence" between logical positivism, verifiability

 More empirical and other reliable justifications can be found (we